 If asked to guess, how many islands would you say there are in Scotland?
 A few dozen perhaps, or a couple of hundred?
 Would you raise an eyebrow if we told you it’s actually more than 700?
 And that Scotland has more than 10% of Europe’s entire coastline?
 That’s a lot of islands to explore – and a whole lot of ferry journeys.
 So, which ones are worth crossing the seas to see?
 Here’s our guide to the finest Scottish islands.

-To an Orkney islander “mainland” does not mean Scotland, but the largest island in this archipelago of 70-odd.
-This where you’ll find one of Europe’s most important UNESCO World Heritage sites – the Heart of Neolithic Orkney.
-This collection of monuments harks back to the prehistoric era, and you can stand among ancient stone circles or even lay a twenty-first century palm on a prehistoric monument at the Stones of Stenness and the Ring of Brodgar.
-Both of these sites are believed to have been involved in ceremonies celebrating the relationship between living and past communities.
+To an Orkney islander “mainland” does not mean Scotland, but the largest among Scottish islands in this archipelago.
+This is where you’ll find one of Europe’s most important UNESCO World Heritage sites – the Heart of Neolithic Orkney.
+This monument harks back to the prehistoric era, and you can stand among ancient stone circles or even lay a palm on a prehistoric monument at the Stones of Stenness and the Ring of Brodgar.

 You can delve further into the life of a Neolithic community at the surprisingly modern-looking Skara Brae.
 Each sunken dwelling here has stone beds, dressers and seats; add a roof and you could live in these homes today – albeit uncomfortably.
 The settlement dates back some 5000 years and was only uncovered by a storm in 1850, hence its excellent condition.